SilverHalf/mount-balrior/greer/overview.md

 | **Defiance** | 6000 |
 | **Enrage Timer** | 10 minutes - kills all players on running out. |

-Greer, the Blightbringer is one of the first two bosses in the Mount Balrior raid.
-Defeating him, along with his fellow titan, [Decima](../decima/overview.html), is necessary in order to challenge the final boss of the instance, [Ura](../ura/overview.html).
+Greer, the Blightbringer, is one of the first two bosses in the Mount Balrior raid.
+Defeating him, along with his fellow titan [Decima](../decima/overview.html), is necessary in order to challenge the final boss of the instance, [Ura](../ura/overview.html).

 In this encounter the squad will have to deal with multiple enemies simultaneously, with an unending barrage of attacks, that deal high damage and inflict a multitude of debilitating conditions and crowd control.
 The fight can seem chaotic and unforgiving for an unprepared group, but it follows certain rules based on individual skill cooldowns, priority, and targeting.
 Proper control and mitigation of all incoming mechanics while maintaining high damage uptime is the cornerstone of this fight.
 Dealing with the pressures of the fight can be achieved through a combination of: careful positioning, healing, <img class='inline stability'> [Stability](https://wiki.guildwars2.com/wiki/Stability), <img class='inline aegis'> [Aegis](https://wiki.guildwars2.com/wiki/Aegis) and projectile denial.